Ridge at Launani Valley

 No analysis available

-The evidence supports an on-site resident manager.
-Historical MLS data showed RESMAN in 6/20 listings, and current remarks explicitly mention "Resident manager" and "full time site manager".
-Because the feature is confirmed in multiple listings, it appears to be a real building amenity rather than a listing mistake.
+Evidence supports an on-site resident manager for the building.
+Historical MLS data showed RESMAN in 6/20 listings, and current remarks explicitly mention "Resident manager" and "a full time site manager," which indicates the feature is real rather than a checkbox-only artifact.
+The mentions appear across multiple listings, suggesting consistent building-level amenity data rather than a one-off copy/paste error.

 No analysis available